 It’s A Shame

-Our parent bloggers had students at the universities on our website so we were welcomed into all of the university closed Facebook groups.
-It allowed us to answer parent’s questions in regard to businesses and services around the college campuses as well as share insider information, tips, and helpful resources that we learned either on our own or from friends.
-Recently, we have seen innocuous posts by parents met with other parents shaming them for not letting their student grow up or being a helicopter parent.
+Recently, we have seen innocuous posts by parents met by other parents shaming them for not letting their student grow up or being a helicopter parent.
 During 2020, when we had both a presidential election as well as a pandemic, the shaming only got worse.
-We would often see unoffensive posts rapidly escalate into a political or pandemic thread having little to do with the original post.
+Lately, we see unoffensive posts rapidly escalate into a political or pandemic thread having little to do with the original post.

 Parenting is complicated.
 It comes with no rule book.
 Many of us use our experiences growing up as a guide to how we want to parent.
-We also make parenting decisions based on articles we’ve read, advice from friends, or perhaps parenting websites and groups.
-As parents, we all approach our roles differently; some of us are very involved with our kid’s lives while others have kids who function very independently.
-Some of us never went to college so do not understand all the nuances of college life.
-Some of us have kids for whom getting into college was a milestone as their kids had to overcome many obstacles.
-Some of us have very independent kids who share nothing about college and are looking to learn how to navigate the silence (not judgment) and some parents would rather ask other parents for their help than spend the time looking up the information themselves.
+We may make parenting decisions based on articles we’ve read, advice from friends, or perhaps parenting websites and groups.
+As parents, we all approach our roles differently.
+Some of us are very involved with our kid’s lives while others have kids who function very independently.

-We have also seen the creation of new groups whose sole purpose is to parent shame.
-The group takes screenshots to ridicule questions asked by parents.
-Shaming others serves no purpose than to ridicule or make someone feel bad.
-Most people know and understand that engaging in the practice of putting others down is simply an unfounded attempt to make one feel good about themselves.
-Used at its worse, it is meant to control other people’s thoughts and opinions.
-There have been documented cases of detrimental tragedies as a result of continued belittlement of those who feel constantly shamed and ridiculed.
+We’ve also seen the creation of new groups whose sole purpose is to parent shame.
+Shaming serves no purpose than to ridicule or make someone feel bad.
+Engaging in the practice of putting others down is simply an unfounded attempt to make themself feel better about themselves.
+It is a tactic whose purpose is to control other peoples’ thoughts and opinions.
+There are documented cases of tragedies as a result of online bullying.

-As a person who uses social media for my business, for recipes, for fashion ideas, for travel, for many varied interests, I try to carefully vet out the fictitious comments and vitriol but I also cannot help to feel that It’s A Shame we are at this place where we tolerate this type of behavior.
+I still use social media for my business, for recipes, for fashion ideas, for travel, for many varied interests.
+Consequently, I try to carefully vet out the fictitious comments and vitriol.
+Still, it’s a shame we tolerate this type of behavior.